GoodCam/goodcam-api/docs/streaming-options.md

 [the integration examples](../README.md#integration-examples)).
 You may find out that players for fragmented MP4 and MJPEG streams are easy to implement, while WebRTC offers lower latency compared to fragmented MP4.
-We'd also recommend using H.264 instead of MJPEG mainly due to lower bitrate.
+We'd also recommend using H.264 instead of MJPEG mainly due to lower bitrate requirements.

 If you cannot access your cameras locally or you just need to be able to watch your cameras remotely (i.e. from a different network), your options will be a